 Stop 8: Lui Seng Chun

-A stunning example of pre-war Hong Kong colonial architecture, Lui Seng Chun is one of the most famous landmarks in Hong Kong, now widely recognised thanks to the Marvel movie Doctor Strange.
+A stunning example of pre-war Hong Kong architecture, Lui Seng Chun is one of the most famous landmarks in Hong Kong, now widely recognised thanks to the Marvel movie Doctor Strange.
 Built in 1931, this four-storey Declared Monument was once a typical tong lau (traditional tenement), where shops took up the ground floor space and residents lived above, before the whole structure was revitalised in 2012 and became home to a Chinese medicine healthcare centre for Hong Kong Baptist University.
 Although scenes featuring the building were not filmed in Hong Kong, the filmmakers recreated a large-scale model of a regular Hong Kong street, of which a Lui Seng Chun-inspired structure stands prominently in the background.

 Information in this article is subject to change without advance notice.
 Please contact the relevant product or service providers for enquiries.